jschristie/docs/sources/how-to/saml_proxy_end_to_end.md

 Server: https://sp.gluu.org

 Preparing Service Provider for SAML Proxy worflow follows standard procedure.
 Service Provider need to connect with Gluu Server's Shibboleth part ( for our case, the entityID would be: https://test.gluu.org/idp/shibboleth ).
 How to configure any site with Shibboelth SP piece is available ![here](https://gluu.org/docs/integrate/ubuntu-shib-apache/).

+## Test

+Here is a quick video on how SAML Proxy SSO might look like.
+Here in this video we are using 'https://sp.gluu.org/protected/print.py' as our protected service provider link.
+After initiating the SSO, we are moved to Gluu Server's SAML Proxy discovery page ( https://test.gluu.org ).
+From there we selected 'Nest' as our desired authentication server.
+After succesful authentication we are landing to proctected resource. https://youtu.be/YEyrOWJu0yo